djlrevic/csss-minion/COMMANDS.md

 **.avatart [args...]**

-Makes a wordcloud in the shape of your avatar.
+Makes a word-cloud in the shape of your avatar.

 Usage: .avatart <invert> <bgcolor>